LewisArdern/Deprecated-Security-Sim/README.md

 which includes all of the class information of nfslewis and config.pp

-to learn more about puppet check out http://puppetlabs.com/
+to learn more about puppet and understand the code check out http://puppetlabs.com/

 Boxes
 --